 - Always ask the waiter – food allergens are not always stated on menus

 - Give staff your order and ask them to check with the chef that the dish does not contain the food you need to avoid.
 Speak to the chef personally if you can

 - If the staff can’t answer your questions or don’t seem certain, it’s better to order something else or eat elsewhere.

 Ask staff if your food will be prepared with equipment and utensils that are separate to those used for foods containing the allergen, to avoid cross contamination

 Don’t assume because you ate a dish safely in one restaurant that it will be made the same way the next time or in a different restaurant.

 Avoid self-service areas

 If you have a severe allergy, it’s best to avoid eating food from a self-service area or buffet.
-It’s easy for small amounts of allergenic ingredients to get into food by accident (eg because people use the same spoons for different dishes) so even if it looks safe, you can’t be sure.
+It’s easy for small amounts of allergenic ingredients to get into food accidentally, (eg. people might use the same spoons for different dishes) so even if it looks safe, you can’t be sure.

 Take your Epipen®